 Budget TV speakers won’t replace a soundbar.
 That said, both brands produce clearer dialogue and better mid-range response than I expected at these price points.

-Westinghouse’s Xumo TV models support Dolby Atmos passthrough via HDMI eARC.
-That’s a legitimate advantage if you plan to connect a Dolby Atmos soundbar.
-Their Roku models don’t have this feature, so again, the platform matters.
+Westinghouse’s Xumo TV models support Dolby Atmos passthrough via HDMI eARC, a real advantage if you’re connecting a Dolby Atmos soundbar.
+Their Roku models don’t have this feature.

 If your TV handles all your audio without external speakers, ONN’s Vizio OS sets sound marginally fuller.
 If you’re pairing with a Dolby Atmos soundbar, Westinghouse Xumo models pass through spatial audio that ONN Roku sets can’t.
 Having no sound on your ONN TV?
 That’s usually a fixable settings issue, not a hardware defect.